History of Santa Barbara, California: 21st century

 When voters approved a city connection to state water supplies in 1991, parts of Santa Barbara, especially outlying areas, resumed growth, but more slowly than during the boom period of the 1950s and 1960s.
 While the slow growth preserved the quality of life for most residents and prevented the urban sprawl notorious in the Los Angeles basin, housing became in short supply, and prices soared: in 2006, only six percent of residents could afford a median-value house.
 As a result, many people who work in Santa Barbara commute from adjacent, more affordable areas, such as Santa Maria, Lompoc, and Ventura.
 The resultant traffic on incoming arteries, particularly the stretch of Highway 101 between Ventura and Santa Barbara, is another problem being addressed by long-range planners.

-In 2000, local billionaire Wendy McCaw bought the Santa Barbara News-Press in a move that was initially approved by much of the community.
-However, as The Washington Post writes, "years of turmoil followed" as the paper was forced in a direction unpopular to both its employees and readers: a politically moderate paper turning into "a forum for her libertarian politics and private crusades".
-In 2006, the paper's reporters publicly protested the two times that she had forced the removal or reprimanded the writers of stories she disapproved of.
-The paper lost readership as McCay seemingly turned it against its own city, writing in 2022 that Santa Barbara "is deteriorating into a city that is crime-ridden, graffiti-covered, with inebriated indigents and a disgusting downtown mess".
-The News-Press closed in 2023.
+In 2000, billionaire and recent Santa Barbara transplant Wendy McCaw, bought the local paper of record, the Santa Barbara News-Press in a move initially approved by much of the community.
+However, in 2006 the owner began inserting her locally unpopular libertarian political leanings into the paper and disrupting daily news reporting operations.
+These efforts to erode the editorial independence of the historic local newspaper resulted in a mass employee walkout and sustained community protest against the owner, a saga which came to be known as the News-Press Mess.
+The paper continued to lose readership until McCaw placed the News-Press into bankruptcy in 2023.
+This move was met by a long-awaited community groundswell to save the paper and resulted in its purchase out of bankruptcy by a local group in 2024.
+By late 2025 the News-Press had been restructured as a 501(c)(3) nonprofit and had returned to daily publishing.